xiix0/scam/README.md

-You will have good luck and overcome many hardships.
+You have many friends and very few living enemies.